Tianennnn/Simple-Calculator/README.md

 # Simple Calculator
 This project is a simple calculator created using React.
 The user interface is inspired from the Calculator app on iPhones.
 It has buttons for numbers and operators, with a display showing the input and results.

-The calculator can perform the four basic mathmatical operations: addition, subtraction, multiplication, and division.
+The calculator can perform the four basic mathematical operations: addition, subtraction, multiplication, and division.

 <p align="center">
 <img src="public/CalculatorScreenshot.png" alt="Calculator Screenshot" width="250">